uttiyapal24/employee-details/README.md

 # employee-details
-A demo Spring Boot App to using Employee Details
+A demo Spring Boot App to implement CRUD operations using Employee Details